 The restricted membership health funds

-- ACA Health Benefits Fund: Seventh-day Adventist Church employees (including SDA-affiliated companies)
+- ACA Health Benefits Fund: Current or former Seventh-day Adventist Church employees (including SDA-affiliated companies)

-- CBHS Health Fund: employees, contractors and franchisees of Commonwealth Bank Group
+- CBHS Health Fund: Current or former employees, contractors and franchisees of Commonwealth Bank Group

-- Defence Health: members of the ADF, reservists, civilian employees of Department of Defence (or related departments), employees of Defence contractors
+- Defence Health: Current or former members of the ADF, reservists, civilian employees of Department of Defence (or related departments), employees of Defence contractors

-- Doctors' Health Fund: doctors and health practitioners, their employees, and medical students
+- Doctors' Health Fund: Current or former doctors and health practitioners, their employees, and medical students

-- Emergency Services Health: employees or volunteers in fire, ambulance, medical, water, state emergency response and recovery services, and their related unions or associations
+- Emergency Services Health: Current or former employees or volunteers in fire, ambulance, medical, water, state emergency response and recovery services, and their related unions or associations.

-- Navy Health: Australian Defence Force service personnel, civilian employees and contractors
+- Navy Health: Current or former Australian Defence Force service personnel, civilian employees and contractors

-- Nurses & Midwives Health: people in nursing and midwifery professions, including students and assistants, with membership in a nurses union.
+- Nurses & Midwives Health: Current or former people in nursing and midwifery professions, including students and assistants, with membership in a nurses union.

-- Police Health: federal, state and territory police or police union employees, and police employees who retired after 2000
+- Police Health: Current or former federal, state and territory police or police union employees, and police employees who retired after 2000

-- Reserve Bank Health Society: employees of the Reserve Bank of Australia (this fund declined to participate in our survey).
+- Reserve Bank Health Society: Current or former employees of the Reserve Bank of Australia or Note Printing Australia.
+(This fund declined to participate in our survey).

-- RT Health: employees in the transport or energy sectors (including businesses that supply services to the sector)
+- RT Health: Current or former employees in the transport or energy sectors (including businesses that supply services to the sector)

-- Teachers Health Fund: teachers (primary to tertiary), teacher aides or non-teaching support staff, with membership in their relevant union
+- Teachers Health Fund and Unihealth: Current or former teachers and academics (primary to tertiary), teacher aides or non-teaching support staff, with membership in their relevant union

-- TUH Health Fund: members of any union
+- TUH Health Fund: Current or former members of any union

 The best restricted health fund policies